gatling/gatling/src/docs/content/reference/current/http/tls/index.md

 ---
 title: "TLS"
-description: "Use TLS to do HTTPS with Gatling"
+description: "How to configure TLS/HTTPS features, such as SSLContext, SNI, keystore and truststore."
 lead: "Configure the SSLContext, SNI, keystore and truststore"
 date: 2021-04-20T18:30:56+02:00
 lastmod: 2021-04-20T18:30:56+02:00